 Handstands through the Universe

-A.R.
-Ammons mentions “Conserving the Magnitude of Uselessness” an interview as a poem he considered, along with “If Anything Will Level with You Water Will,” among his two best.
+In an interview, A.R.
+Ammons mentions “Conserving the Magnitude of Uselessness” as a poem he considered, along with “If Anything Will Level with You Water Will,” among his two best.
 “Casadilla Falls” or “Corsons Inlet” are easier poems, surely, but “Conserving the Magnitude” is a marvel of invention, behaving at first like a cautious ode to uselessness, “to all things not worth the work,” then summersaulting into an Ozymandian trope: human triumph reduced to sand or wind.
 But this complicated poem circles back on the phrase “not worth the work” and “uselessness,” tacking between various readings like a sail boat in an strong wind, to become an ode to a universe whose ultimate workings remain lastingly beyond human understanding.

 The poem unfolds as a single sentence in seven stanzas of free verse in symmetrical, four-line stanzas.
 As elsewhere in modern verse, tone replaces meter as the subtext.
 Here’s the first stanza: